What we focus on increases. Abuse has no place if we focus on goodness, developing wisdom, and continually improving ourselves.

 A primary destroyer of confidence and distraction from our purpose is – PAIN.
 We will all be hurt at some time and in some way.
 We will all be insulted, criticized, offended, left alone, embarrassed, uncertain and physically hurt in our lifetime.
 The normal reactions to being hurt is to lash out – fight, or run away/hide – flight.

 When confidence is destroyed it’s impossible to get back if we give up.
+Some decisions, such as suicide, are permanent and impossible to recover from.
+Other bad decisions are possible to recover from, but the way back is long, costly and very painful.
 We may find ourselves in conditions we don’t like, but as bad as it might seem, it can always get worse by giving up or getting even.

 Although natural, both fight or flight responses to pain are not healthy.
 Fortunately, there is a better way.
 It is said the “the only way to get rid of a bad thought is to replace it with a good one.”
 The same is true about bad habits.